 I love discovering street art when I travel, and I’m wowed by the street art in Curaçao!
 Downtown Willemstad is a treasure trove and since there is a lot, I’ve divided this post by neighborhood, so you can do your own walking tour when you go! if you’ve only got a day in Curaçao, this is the area to visit.

 We stayed at an airbnb in Otrobanda, so this hip and growing neighborhood introduced us to the colorful street art of Curaçao.
 In our first days in the city, we wandered the streets taking photos and learning about the community.
 We also went on a Free Walking Tour and our guide showed off this trendy neighborhood and its street art.

 When I go to a new city, I like to get acclimated to the place through a guided tour.
-Bike tours are scarce in Cape Town, probably because of all the hills, but there are good guided tours thanks to Cape Town Free Walking Tours.
+Bike tours are scarce in Cape Town, probably because of all the hills, but we found good guided tours through Cape Town Free Walking Tours.
 They offer three walking tour options at different times of day.
 Our first day in Cape Town, we took the walking tour of Bo-Kaap.

-Leon is an interesting city to walk around, but it’s always better to have a guide!
-I happened to find a new company that offers free walking tours every morning so did the tour on Thursday.

 The tour lasted 90 minutes and covered the centre of the city.
-I learned more about the history of the city, the country and some of the murals depicting these stories.
-On the tour with me were a Canadian couple and 3 Germans.
+I learned more about the history of the city and the country and saw some of the murals depicting these stories.
+On the tour with me were a Canadian couple and 3 Germans, which is not surprising!
 Germans and Canadians are the most common tourists in Nicaragua right now.